Breathing Out Underwater

 Children search for diving rings in the kids' pool as part of a pirate treasure hunt.
 The pool depth allows for a gradual challenge: the first rings are easy to reach, later ones require bending down, and the final rings encourage brief submersion.
 This playful approach keeps children motivated to collect the entire "gold" treasure while naturally getting comfortable with putting their faces in the water.

-Recognizing Colours
+Recognizing Colors

 In this advanced exercise, children learn to open their eyes underwater.
 Use diving rings or other visible objects.
 Submerge together with your child, briefly show the objects, and then hide them again before resurfacing.
 After coming up, ask your child what they saw underwater.
 Make sure the chosen object is easily visible—bright colors work better than fine details like fingers.